binnes/WiFiMeshRaspberryPi/part1/PIMESH.md

 ## Setup batman-adv

 Once the Pi has rebooted, get to the command line (remember your pi now has a new hostname and the pi user has a new password that you set in the previous section).
+If connecting via ssh, the ssh command line command is ```ssh pi@hostname.local```, replacing **hostname** with the name you specified.

 Perform the following on the pi command line:

 1. To manage the mesh network, a utility called **batctl** needs to be installed.
 This can be done using command ```sudo apt-get install -y batctl```
 2. Using your preferred editor create a file ~/start-batman-adv.sh